 Siobhán works on F&BF’s Workplace and Community projects, with responsibility for coordinating the internship programme and Faith Awareness Training for LGBT organisations and groups.

-- Siobhán is an experienced facilitator and enjoys working with participants ages 8 to 80+.
+Siobhán holds an MA Religion in Contemporary Society from King’s College London and BA Theology with Philosophy from the University of Exeter.
+She is an experienced facilitator and enjoys working with participants ages 8 to 80+.
 Siobhán also facilitates training for Near Neighbours, and runs independent Skills for Diversity trainings.

-- Siobhán is a vegan and animal lover and has previously worked in the Volunteering Department at Battersea Dogs & Cats Home.
+Siobhán is a vegan and animal lover and has previously worked in the Volunteering Department at Battersea Dogs & Cats Home.

-Programmes Officer, Workplace & Community
+Programmes Officer, Community

-- In her spare time, she likes to explore London, her favourite place at the moment is the South Bank and ‘the new’ Tate Modern.
+In her spare time, she likes to explore London, her favourite place at the moment is the South Bank and ‘the new’ Tate Modern.

-Education & Learning Manager
+Programmes Manager, Education & Learning

-- She is a qualified Youth and Community Worker and has been working with young people for over 10years, working for different local authorities youth services delivering informal education, leading on youth action and participation work and managing programmes and youth centres.
+She is a qualified Youth and Community Worker and has been working with young people for over 10years, working for different local authorities youth services delivering informal education, leading on youth action and participation work and managing programmes and youth centres.

-- She graduated in Community and Youth Studies and is also a qualified Primary School Teacher completing her PGCE at the IOE.
+She graduated in Community and Youth Studies and is also a qualified Primary School Teacher completing her PGCE at the IOE.

-- Sarah is a mum to 2 cheeky and amazing boys, she volunteered in Kenya for 6months working with street children, and she loves food, a favourite being Sushi!
+Sarah is passionate about empowering young people, teachers and communities and facilitating informal education activities, programmes and training.
+She is a mum to two cheeky and amazing boys, she volunteered in Kenya for 6months working with street children, and she loves food, a favourite being Sushi!